wikimedia/mediawiki-extensions-Wikibase/docs/adr/0005-frontend-changes-ParserCache-invalidation.md

 accepted

 ## Context
 When changes to the markup used on entity pages are made we often end up with outdated content in the ParserCache.
 This can result in user facing errors from either the backend code attempting to perform processing on ParserCache output or frontend Javascript attempting to access parts of the DOM that have changed.

  Examples of this are:
- * https://phabricator.wikimedia.org/T228978 - Backend attempting to fill placeholders that it doesn't expect to be there.
+ * [T228978] - Backend attempting to fill placeholders that it doesn't expect to be there.
- * https://phabricator.wikimedia.org/T205330 - Frontend looking for a newly introduced data-attribute that isn't present in historic parser cache entries.
+ * [T205330] - Frontend looking for a newly introduced data-attribute that isn't present in historic parser cache entries.

-In the not distant past we have solved these problems by introducing a custom [RejectParserCacheValue Hook](https://www.mediawiki.org/wiki/Manual:Hooks/RejectParserCacheValue) in operations/mediawiki-config e.g. (https://gerrit.wikimedia.org/r/c/operations/mediawiki-config/+/463221) to reject cache entries made before deployment time.
+In the not distant past we have solved these problems by introducing a custom [RejectParserCacheValue Hook] in operations/mediawiki-config e.g. (https://gerrit.wikimedia.org/r/c/operations/mediawiki-config/+/463221) to reject cache entries made before deployment time.

 We've also done it in stages leaving some invalid entries in the cache to avoid increased load from marking all entries as invalid at once.